AnkitS13/Customer_Churning/README.md

 🟢 For EDA, please refer to: **Churn Analysis - EDA.ipynb**
 🟢 For Model Building, please refer to: **Churn Analysis - Model Building.ipynb**
-🟢 For Model Deployment, please refer to: **app.py**
-🔵 Creating the Flask API